-When the application is complete, the applicant will click "Ready for RO Approval" on the application form page.
-This can be done without all the recommendation letters submitted, however the Responsible Official will not be able to submit the application unless all
+When the application is complete, the applicant will click "Ready for RO Approval" on the Application Form page.

+This can be done without all the recommendation letters submitted; however, the Responsible Official will not be able to submit the application unless all letters are submitted.
-Ietters are submitted.

 It is the responsibility of the applicant to contact their Responsible Official who must complete the submission.
 Applications must be submitted electronically using the Autism Speaks Science Grants System.
 Applications that are late, incomplete, exceed the document limitations, or do not adhere to the required format will not be reviewed.
 Neither will faxed or emailed applications be reviewed.

-Autism Speaks reserves the right to return without review any fellowship application that in its judgment: Is not compliant with its rules and procedures for application preparation and submission; is not responsive to its research training goals; and/or exceeds its funding limits or available resources.
+Autism Speaks reserves the right to return without review any fellowship application that in its judgment is not:

+- Compliant with its rules and procedures for application preparation and submission - Responsive to its research training goals - Exceeds its funding limits or available resources.

 It is the responsibility of the applicant to ensure that the application is complete and conforms to the guidelines.

+Other Information

-Notification and Announcements
+Notifications and Announcements